Medically reviewed on April 30, 2018

 Estradiol is a form of estrogen, a female sex hormone produced by the ovaries.
 Estrogen is necessary for many processes in the body.

-Estradiol transdermal skin patches are used to treat certain symptoms of menopause such as hot flashes, and vaginal dryness, burning, and irritation.
-This medicine is also used to prevent postmenopausal osteoporosis, or to treat ovarian disorders.
+Estradiol transdermal skin patches are used to treat certain symptoms of menopause such as hot flashes, and vaginal dryness, burning, and irritation. estradiol transdermal is also used to prevent postmenopausal osteoporosis, or to treat ovarian disorders.

 Estradiol transdermal may also be used for purposes not listed in this medication guide.